tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/contribute-to-tilburg-science-hub/style-guide.md

 ## Specific instructions

-### Adapt our style of communication
+### Adopt our style of communication

 We are glossy and nerdy.
-We are competent and helpful.
-We seek to cheerfully inform.
-We are component.
+We are welcoming, competent and helpful.
+We seek to cheerfully inform our users.
+We communicate concisely.

 Will you blend in?